Jorenar/blog/2023-02-19-less-known-c.md

 ## `volatile` type qualifier

-This qualifier tells the compiler that a variable may be accessed by other means than the current code (e.g. by code run in another thread or it's MMIO device), thus to not optimize away reads and writes to this resource.
+This qualifier tells the compiler that a variable may be accessed by other means than the current code (e.g. we are dealing with MMIO device), thus to not optimize away reads and writes to this resource.

 <span></span>